-It should be noted that the types of tax benefits within these categories differ in several respects.
-The biggest difference relates to what the City forgoes in terms of revenue by offering the benefit.
+Combined, these have totaled \$709.1 million over 15 years.
+These are combined and separated from the other incentives because they represent some level of foregone City revenue.
 In the case of TIF and abatement, there is a real possibility that the City is accepting a reduction in its tax revenue in return for new economic activity.
 It could be argued that some (perhaps most) of this forgone revenue would not have materialized without the incentive (which is commonly referred to as the 'but for' test - the project would not have occurred and the economic activity that results in the additional tax revenue would also not exist but for the incentive), but it is also likely that some tax revenue is being lost by the City as a result of these incentives.

-While TIF and abatement may be considered foregone revenue (subject to the discussion in the preceding paragraph), this is not the case for New Market tax credits and local bonds.
-In the case of New Market Tax Credits, the benefit is a credit against federal taxes and has no impact on City revenue.
-In the case of local bonds, the St. Louis Development Corporation and/or the Industrial Development Authority act as a conduit issuer of the bonds on behalf of the benefitted corporation or public entity, which his responsible for their repayment.
+While TIF and abatement may be considered foregone revenue (subject to the discussion in the preceding paragraph), this is not the case for state and federal tax credits and local bonds.
+In the case of the federal New Markets Tax Credits (which is an oft-used incentive program), the benefit is a credit against federal taxes and has no impact on City revenue.
+In the case of local bonds (which have totaled \$2,912.90 million), the St. Louis Development Corporation and/or the Industrial Development Authority act as a conduit issuer of the bonds on behalf of the benefitted corporation or public entity, which his responsible for their repayment.
 The tax benefit flows from the federal and state government to those who purchase the bonds in the form of the interest paid on the bonds being exempt from federal and state income taxes.
+There is no real impact on the City budget from issuing these bonds, and they should not be characterized as a tax incentive in the same discussion with TIF and property tax abatement.

-During the same time period, St. Louis projects have received approximately \$2.03 billion in state incentives.
+It should also be noted that during this same time period, St. Louis projects have received approximately \$2.03 billion in state incentives.
+Again, while important for economic and community development, these state incentives in no way reduce City revenue.